makerdao/mips/MIP41/MIP41c4-Subproposal-Template.md

 ### Facilitator name and information

 - This element must contain the Forum name of the Facilitator, as well as other names and IDs in Maker related communication channels.
-Additionally it must contain the Facilitators ethereum address used for Budget Implementation control and other authorizations.
+Additionally it must contain the Facilitators Ethereum address used for Budget Implementation control and other authorizations.

 ### Facilitator Commitment